Last updated: ET

 Travel health and safety

-Tibet, Qinghai, western Sichuan and parts of Xinjiang are situated at altitudes exceeding 3,000 meters.
+Tibet, Qinghai, western Sichuan and parts of Xinjiang are situated at altitudes exceeding 3,000 metres.
 Acute mountain sickness may occur at high altitudes.
-Be well informed about the potential health hazards at high altitudes.

 Keep in Mind...